 Element’s metallurgical laboratories are equipped with advanced microhardness testing equipment as well as all the tools necessary to provide expert sample preparation services, including sectioning, mounting, polishing, and etching.

 Hot Hardness Testing

 Element possesses one of very few commercial laboratories with hot hardness testing capabilities, conducted inside a vacuum chamber to elevated temperatures up to 1,600F.

-Hot hardness testing is the measurement of material hardness while at elevated temperature.
-Hot hardness can be valuable for assessing and comparing materials, such as tool steels and wear resistant coatings, which are used in high temperature applications such as valve seats and dies.
+Measures material hardness while at elevated temperature.
+Hot hardness can be valuable for assessing and comparing materials, such as tool steels and wear resistant coatings, which are used in high temperature applications such as valve seats and dyes.

-Element possesses one of very few commercial laboratories with hot hardness testing capabilities.
-Element conducts hot hardness testing similarly to normal Vickers hardness testing, except that the test is conducted inside a vacuum chamber which is capable of providing an elevated temperature up to 1,600F.
+Element conducts hot testing similarly to normal Vickers hardness testing, except that the test is conducted inside a vacuum chamber which is capable of providing an elevated temperature of up to 1,600F.